German Sentence Structure

 Hunger.

-For now, let's just focus on position 1 and 2, that make up the starting blocks of a sentence.
+For now, let’s focus on positions 1 and 2, which make up the starting point of a sentence.

 3 Simple German Sentence Structures

-Here are three common sentence structures that you'll use all the time.
+Here are three common sentence structures you’ll use often.
 The first is the simplest:

 Sentence Structure Number One: Default

-This is the go-to sentence structure; the most commonly used.
+This is the go-to sentence structure in German.

 Subject Noun